philc/book-notes/philosophy/a guide to the good life - william irvine.md

   remembered long after they've occurred, upsetting our tranquility.
 * "One of their sting-elimination strategies is to pause, when insulted, to consider whether what the insulter said is true.
 If it is, there is little reason to be upset."
-  * "Why is it an insult to be told what is self-evident?"
 * "As we make progress in our practice of Stoicism, we will become increasingly indifferent to other people's opinions of us."
-* "Indeed, a Stoic sage, were one to exist, would probably take the insults of his fellow humans to be like the barking of a dog."
+* "A Stoic sage, were one to exist, would probably take the insults of his fellow humans to be like the barking of a dog."
 * If a contemptible person insults you, it can be ignored.
 Maybe even find comfort in that, if they're upset with you, you must be doing the right thing.
-* The voicing of an insult doesn't intrinsically carry a string -- the harm only occurs if we let it, but judging the words as harmful and then reacting negatively to them.
+* The voicing of an insult doesn't intrinsically carry a string.
+The harm only occurs if we let it, by judging the words as harmful and then reacting negatively to them.
 * How to respond to insults?
 With humor (particularly self-deprecating humor), or with no response at all -- with a magnanimous air.
 A non-response robs the insulter of the pleasure of having upset us and seeing that effect.